FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 ## Private vs. Public Cloud

+<audio preload="none" controls src="audio/Public%20vs%20Private.mp3"></audio>

 !!! tldr "In a hurry?"
     **Private cloud:**

     - Hosted on-premises or in the public cloud using only private connections.
     - Large cloud providers offer their services &ldquo;in a box&rdquo; to host yourself.

 Most cloud applications will reside on a **public cloud** and be accessible from the Internet.
 However, for some use cases access over the public Internet is not desirable or even strictly forbidden by laws or regulations.
-In order cases companies may decide that it is their policy that certain systems must never be connected to the public Internet, or only connect via a self-hosted gateway.
+In other cases companies may decide that it is their policy that certain systems must never be connected to the public Internet, or only connect via a self-hosted gateway.

 In these cases a **private cloud** is desirable to minimize the risk of cross-contamination or data exposure due to other tenants being on the same infrastructure.
 Such cross-contamination is not uncommon, for example in recent years there have been a litany of CPU bugs such as [Meltdown and Spectre](https://meltdownattack.com/).

 A special form of a private cloud is a cloud offering that is dedicated to a special set of consumers, such as a research cloud with special hardware, or discounted rates for several research organizations or universities.
 The NIST classifies this as a **community cloud**.

 Public cloud providers have extended their offers to address these concerns.
-Their service offerings now include dedicated hypervisors to mitigate CPU bugs, the ability to [connect the cloud bypassing the Internet](https://aws.amazon.com/directconnect/), or [accessing the cloud API's from a private network](https://aws.amazon.com/blogs/compute/introducing-amazon-api-gateway-private-endpoints/).
+Their service offerings now include dedicated hypervisors to mitigate CPU bugs, the ability to [connect the cloud over a non-Internet connection (e.g. MPLS tunnel)](https://aws.amazon.com/directconnect/), or [accessing the cloud API's from a private network](https://aws.amazon.com/blogs/compute/introducing-amazon-api-gateway-private-endpoints/).
 Some cloud providers even went as far offering a [self-hosted setup](https://aws.amazon.com/outposts/) where the public cloud offering can be brought on-premises.

 These features, especially the connectivity-related features, also allow for the creation of a **hybrid cloud** where a traditional infrastructure can be connected to the cloud.
 This gives a company the ability to leverage the flexibility of the cloud but also keep static / legacy systems for financial or engineering reasons.